freeload101/Python/GonePhishin/Readme.md

 - inspect documents with 'binaries' pdf,office js,zip etc
 - follow all links in documents (pdf word etc repeat from start )

+ Doman Reputation Score:

+* domain age ?
+* SPF ?
+* dns sec ?
+* DKIM ?
+* nmap http-titles/curl/ZAP etc to pull back banners and look for indicators that the domain has forums,documents links to other sites etc.
+* domain parked ?
+* domain English ?
+* domain common or maybe Alexa rank # API ? some way to say that the site is common